Azure/OCPCHINATECH/OCPPTSCSAHandsonLabs/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    At this point, here is a health overview of the environment:

-   - One Deployment and one Replica Set are each healthy for the web service.
+   - One Deployment and one replica sets are each healthy for the web service.

-   - The api Deployment and Replica Set are in a warning state.
+   - The api Deployment and replica sets are in a warning state.

    - Two pods are healthy in the 'default' namespace.